-The directors expect the general level of activity of the Company to remain consistent with the prior years and the Company's principal activity is not expected to change substantially.
+The directors expect the general level of activity for the underlying business to remain consistent with the prior year.
+The Company's principal activity is not expected to change substantially.

 Key performance indicators

 The directors utilise a wide range of operational performance measures to monitor the Company's business activities.
 However, the operational performance measures are all specific to a particular activity or contract.
 The Company's directors do not believe that using further key performance indicators would be necessary or appropriate for an understanding of the development, performance or position of the business as a whole.